-However, ketamine’s therapeutic effects for psychiatric conditions other than depression and suicidal thoughts are based on small number of studies that did not randomise people into different treatment arms.
+However, ketamine’s therapeutic effects for psychiatric conditions other than depression and suicidal thoughts are based on small number of studies that did not randomize people into different treatment arms.
 These effects require replication in larger randomized placebo-controlled trials, which are considered as gold standard.

 The authors noted a number of difficulties in the research field, which they recommend that future studies should seek to address.
-One factor is the bias created because participants realise they have been given ketamine, rather than a saline solution.
+One factor is the bias created because participants realize they have been given ketamine, rather than a saline solution.
 Senior author Professor Celia Morgan, of the University of Exeter, said: “We’re finding that ketamine may have promising benefits for conditions that are notoriously hard to treat in clinic.
 We now need bigger and better-designed trials to test these benefits.
 For example, due to ketamine’s unique subjective effects participants may be able to tell whether they have been given ketamine or a saline solution as the placebo, potentially creating an expectation about the effects of the drug.
 This effect may be better controlled by having active placebo-controlled trials, where the control group receives another drug with psychoactive properties.”

-A number of questions remain unanswered in the research field, including the optimal dose, route of administration and number of doses of ketamine treatment.
+A number of questions remain unanswered in the research field, including the optimal dose, route of administration, and number of doses of ketamine treatment.
 There is also a need for further research on the added and interactive benefit of psychotherapy alongside ketamine treatment.

 Additionally, the importance of ketamine’s acute subjective effects in its therapeutic benefits has not been fully explored.
-More research is also needed on how to optimise participants’ preparation for ketamine treatment and the setting in which ketamine treatment is delivered.
+More research is also needed on how to optimize participants’ preparation for ketamine treatment and the setting in which ketamine treatment is delivered.

 Reference: “Ketamine for the treatment of mental health and substance use disorders: a comprehensive systematic review” 22 December 2021, British Journal of Psychiatry Open.